nadrmandlawe/qizzle/README.md

-# 🎯 Quizmify - AI-Powered Quiz Platform
+# 🎯 Qizzle - AI-Powered Quiz Platform

-Quizmify is an intelligent quiz generation platform that leverages the power of AI to create personalized learning experiences.
+Qizzle is an intelligent quiz generation platform that leverages the power of AI to create personalized learning experiences.
 Challenge yourself with dynamically generated questions across any topic, transform your PDFs into interactive quizzes, and improve your knowledge through adaptive learning.

 ## ✨ Features